wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 #### Training Approch and Changes:

-Finding solution to machline learning problems is always an iterative approch based on some trail and error.
+Finding solution to machine learning problems is always an iterative approch based on some trail and error.
 This solution is no different.
 Some key iterations and changes leading to the final model are discussed below.

 ##### Initial Run:

 The initial model had no dropout layers.
-The size of filters were half of the filters used in the final model.
+The size of filters were half of the filters used in the final model <br />
-No data augmentation
+No data augmentation applied <br />
-RGB images were used directly.
+RGB images were used directly <br />
-Only Normalization was used in preprocessing
+Only Normalization was used in preprocessing <br />

 Valid set accuracy : 88%